alexjamesmalcolm/alexjamesmalcolm.com/src/content/blog/1 Timothy 6 - Inductive.md

 Paul connects the "good confession" that Timothy had once made with the "good confession" that [Jesus](Lord.md) made before [Pontius Pilate](Pontius%20Pilate.md).
 Before God, Paul charges Timothy to fight the good fight of faith until the return of Jesus.

 Paul praises God as the blessed and only Ruler, the King of kings, Lord of lords, who alone is immortal?
 Do we not also have immortal souls?
 In what sense is God the only immortal?
+This is the blue letter bible word for immortal: https://www.blueletterbible.org/lexicon/g110/nlt/mgnt/0-1/

 God lives in unapproachable light and no one has ever seen him.
 This reminds me of [Exodus 33:18-23](Exodus%2033.md) where God passes by [Moses](Moses.md) but he is not able to see God directly.